At a Glance

 Selected Publications

 J. Pap, I. Ermolli, F. Gyorgi, and M. Turmon (2004).
-“Study of Solar Magnetic Feature Properties and Irradiance Variations,” 35th COSPAR Scientific Assembly.
+“Study of Solar Magnetic Feature Properties and Irradiance Variations,” 35th COSPAR Scientific Assembly, vol. 35.
+Document.

 M. Turmon (2004).
 “Symmetric Normal Mixtures,” Compstat 2004-Proceedings in Computational Statistics, pp. 1909-16, Physica-Verlag.
 Document (CL 04-1276).